 "I can't trust him."

 "That guy's not human," Sasuke murmured, voice lowered, posture suddenly unusually repressed.
 "Something's off about him.
-It's impossible for me to be at ease around him; I can't tell what he thinks or what his intentions are.
+It's impossible for me to be at ease around him.
+I can't tell what he thinks or what his intentions are.
 I can't trust people like that."
 Sasuke immediately cut Sakura off before the girl could utter another retort.
 "I've been with people like that before and what I learned from those experiences was that being with people like that for longer periods of time always ends up badly in the end.
 It's better to avoid him, trust me."

 Sakura remained silent behind the teen for a while, only the sound of her steps echoing through the narrow alley reaching his ears.
 She was probably thinking of some way to keep arguing against Sasuke's decision.
 At the moment, she was only following since Sasuke's claims seemed fairly sound.
+It wasn't like the had blind faith in Kyuubi either.

 A gust of wind suddenly howled past them, whistling as it threw up a few shreds of paper from the floor, twirling them around in idle circles.